Alameda Point, Alameda, California: Redevelopment

-The City of Alameda has been planning the redevelopment of Alameda Point since 2000.
-Complicating the redevelopment are number of constraints associated with the approximate 1500 acre.
-There are land use constraints consisting of Tidelands Trust, soil and groundwater contamination, and wildlife refuge buffer requirements.
-Physical constraints include geotechnical issues and 100 year flood plans.
-Institutional and contractual constraints revolve around Alameda Measure A, the Alameda Naval Air Station Historic District and existing residents and leases.

-In August 2001, Alameda selected Alameda Point Community Partners as the master developer for the property.
-Alameda Point Community Partners (APCP) was a partnership of financier Morgan Stanley, Shea Homes of Livermore, Centex Homes of Dallas and the Industrial Realty Group.
-The development was estimated to cost $2 billion and take 15 years to complete.
-Alameda Point Community Partners was selected over Catellus and Harbor Bay/Lennar, and signed a two-year exclusive negotiating contract as the property's master developer.
+In August 2001, Alameda Point Community Partners (APCP) was selected by the City, who signed a two-year exclusive negotiating contract as Alameda Point's master developer.
+APCP was a partnership of finance company Morgan Stanley, and realty companies Shea Homes of Livermore, Centex Homes of Dallas, and the Industrial Realty Group, and was selected over developers Catellus and Harbor Bay/Lennar.
+The development was estimated to cost and take 15 years to complete.

 By 2005, only Shea Homes and Centex Homes were working on redevelopment plans, and a Preliminary Development Concept called for building 1,700 homes on the site.
 In July 2006, the City of Alameda and the Navy agreed to a $108 million purchase deal.
 In September 2006, APCP decided that it would not move forward with the development plan and withdrew from the project.

 In May 2007, the City selected SunCal Companies as the master developer to redevelop 770 acres.
 In July 2007, the City and SunCal entered into an exclusive negotiating agreement as SunCal began to gather community input and develop preliminary plans.

-In August 2010, the Alameda City Council voted unanimously to terminate the exclusive negotiating agreement with SunCal and halt its proposal for the former Naval Air Station.
+In August 2010, the City Council voted unanimously to terminate the exclusive negotiating agreement with SunCal and halt its proposal for the former Naval Air Station.
 Various reasons were cited in the staff report leading up to the vote, including a developer- and city-initiated ballot measure related to the project that was defeated in February 2010 by a margin of 85%.
 SunCal had incurred over $17 million in expenses over the three years it worked on developing plans for the property.